 What is marketing resource management (MRM)?

-A resource is an asset available to the company, which can be used by an organization to continue its operations and function properly.
+A resource is an asset available to the company, which can be used by a marketing department to continue its operations and function properly.
 A resource can take many forms, such as budget, staff, materials, computers, technologies, or even digital assets (including product photos and brand guidelines).

 Therefore, the term “marketing resource” describes all assets that can be used by the marketing function.
 Marketing resource management rearranges all marketing resources, in order to achieve the best possible outcome at the lowest effort and cost.

-Marketing resource management tools are software applications that help implement a MRM strategy.
-MRM strategies both facilitate long-term projects (such as a new product launch) and streamline daily routine tasks (such as creating social media content and other marketing collateral).
+Marketing resource management tools are software applications that help implement an MRM strategy.
+MRM strategies both facilitate long-term projects (such as a new product launch) and streamline daily routine tasks.

-You might ask yourself why your organization needs an MRM system.
+You might ask yourself why your marketing department needs an MRM system.
 The answer is simple: An MRM system helps a marketing team speed up processes, save time, lower costs, and achieve better ROI results.